What is a rule-based system in AI?

 - They make it possible to use various knowledge representations paradigms.

 - They support the implementation of non-deterministic search and control strategies.

 - They help in describing fragmentary, ill-structured, heuristic, judgemental knowledge.

 - They are robust and have the ability to operate using uncertain or incomplete knowledge.

-Rule-based systems, unsurprisingly, work based on rules.
-These rules outline triggers and the actions that should follow (or are triggered).
+Rule-based systems outlines triggers & the actions that should follow (or are triggered).
 For example, a trigger might be an email containing the word “invoice”.
 An action might then be to forward the email to the finance team.

 In short, you use rules to tell a machine what to do, and the machine will do exactly as you tell it.
 From there, rule-based systems will execute the actions until you tell it to stop.

 But remember: if you tell it to do something incorrectly, it will do it incorrectly.